-- communal facilities; and - the accommodation units, other than accommodation units owned by residents.

-Residents contribute towards the cost of this insurance as part of the General Services Charge.
+communal facilities s; and the accommodation units, other than accommodation units owned by residents.
+Residents contribute towa ards the cost of this insurance as part of the General Services Charge.
 16.1 Is the resident responsible for arranging any insurance cover?
-If yes, the resident is responsible for these insurance policies: Yes Do If yes, the resident is responsible for these insurance policies: Contents insurance (for the resident's property in the unit) Public liability insurance (for incidents occurring in the resident's unit) Workers' compensation insurance (for the resident's employees or contractors) Third-party insurance (for the resident's motor vehicles or mobility devices) Part 17 - Living in the vi llage Trial or settling in period in n the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
-If yes: provide details including length of period, relevant time frames and any costs or conditions Yes No A settling-in period of 6 months applies to new residents (referred to as a Money Back Guarantee).
+If yes, the resident is responsible for these insurance policies: Yes No If yes, the resident is responsible for these insurance policies: Contents insurance (for the resident's property in the unit) Public liability insurance (for incidents occurring in the resident's unit) Workers' compensation insurance (for the resident's employees or contractors) Third-party insurance (for the resident's motor vehicles or mobility devices) Part 17 - Living in the vi llage Trial or settling in period i n the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
+If yes: provide details including length of period, relevant time frames and any costs or conditions A settling-in period of 6 months applies to new residents (referred to as a Money Back Guarantee).
 If the resident gives notice of termination of their residence contract and delivers vacant possession of the unit within 6 months of the occupation date, the exit entitlement will be paid within 45 days.
 The resident will not be required to pay an exit fee, or to pay service fees from the date vacant possession is given.
 If the residence contract is: a Bond contract, the Establishment Fee will be repaid; or a Now contract, 100% of the Upfront Management Fee will be repaid.
+All other departure conditions and costs apply.
 Pets 17.2 Are residents allowed to keep pets?
-If yes, specify any restrictions or conditions on pet ownership Yes INO Pets are welcome with the scheme operator's prior consent.
-Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
-Yes 🗌 No
+If yes, specify any restrictions or conditions on pet ownership Visitors 17.3 Are there restrictions on visitors staying with residents or visiting? ⊠ Yes □ No

-Retirement Villages Act 1999 • Section 74 • Form 3 • V9 • December 2022 Prepared by Aveo Group on 1 June 2023 based on document ME_201069240_1 Visitors may stay with a resident for up to 4 weeks in a 12 month period.
+If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Visitors may stay with a resident for up to 4 weeks in a 12 month period.
 Longer stays should be discussed with the village manager.

-, , Village by-laws and villa nge rules 17.4 Does the village □ Yes ⊠ No have village by-laws?
+Village by-laws and villa nge rules 17.4 Does the village have village by-laws? ☐ Yes ☒ No nave village by-laws?
 By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
-Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator  Yes 🗌 No have other rules for the village?
+Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator ⊠ Yes □ No have other rules for the village?
 If yes: As set out in the residence contract.
 Additional rules may also be made by the scheme operator from time to time about units, the village facilities and behaviour in the village.
-Resident input 17.6 Does the village 🖾 Yes 🗌 No have a residents committee established under the Retirement Villages Act 1999 ?
+Resident input 17.6 Does the village ⊠ Yes □ No have a residents committee established under the Retirement Villages Act 1999?
 By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
 You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village $oxedsymbol{\boxtimes}$ No, village is not accredited voluntarily accredited through an industry- based accreditation scheme? ☐ Yes, village is voluntarily accredited through: N/A accreditation schemes are industry-based schemes.
-The Retirement of establish an accreditation scheme or standards for retirement villages.
-Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? 🗌 Yes 🖾 No
+Part 18 - Accreditation 18.1 Is the village ☑ No, village is not accredited voluntarily accredited through an industry-based accreditation scheme? ☐ Yes, village is voluntarily accredited through: N/A Note : Retirement village a accreditation schemes are industry-based schemes.
+The Retirement ot establish an accreditation scheme or standards for retirement villages.
+Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? ☐ Yes ⊠ No